NomicFoundation/hardhat-vscode/README.md

 2. Add breakpoints as needed.
 3. Before starting the `Attach to Server` configuration make sure that `Launch Client` is already started.
 4. Start debugging (`F5`) or play button.
-5. It will attach to processes and the breakpoints will be applied to them.
+5. It will attach to process and the breakpoints will be applied to them.

 **Note**: Breakpoints need to be in the server directory because we attach to the server and only server breakpoints will be visible for us.